Wolf Creek (film): Post-production

 The original cut of Wolf Creek ran 104 minutes; however, 5 minutes of the film were excised in post-production.
 The surplus footage in this cut included an additional scene at the beginning of the film after the party sequence, in which Kristy awakens in bed next to Ben at a beach cottage the following morning; this created a romantic subplot between the characters, and was cut from the film for "complicating" matters unnecessarily.

 The other additional footage took place when Liz returns to the mining site after leaving Kristy behind; rather than immediately entering the car garage, as she does in the theatrical cut, she finds a revolver and fills it with cartridges, and then explores an abandoned mine shaft in order to search for Ben.
 She subsequently drops her pistol into the shaft, and climbs down inside to find dozens of decomposing bodies.
 This explains why, in the theatrical cut, the revolver disappears after she enters the car garage.
 According to McLean, this scene was cut from the film after test screenings because it was "simply too much", along with all of the other gruesome events that had taken place prior.

+That being said, this scene is uncut as of 2023 on Netflix.

 Release

 Wolf Creek premiered at the Sundance Film Festival in Park City, Utah, United States, on 24 January 2005.
-Exactly one month prior to the film's Sundance premiere, Dimension Films acquired North American distribution rights for US$3.5 million.
+Exactly one month prior to the film's Sundance premiere, Dimension Films acquired distribution rights to the film for North and Hispanic America, Spain, South Africa, Australia, New Zealand and the Benelux for US$3.5 million; its parent at the time, Miramax Films, subsequently bought all remaining international rights, giving it worldwide rights to the film.
 It was subsequently screened in Adelaide, Australia in March 2005, followed by screenings at the Melbourne International Film Festival and the Cannes Film Festival.
+In the United States, the film was released on Christmas Day 2005 by Dimension Films.